Code-Militia/jirust/README.md

 - [ ] Add functionality to support ticket sorting by sprint
 - [ ] Only view specified ticket status
 - [ ] Only view tickets assigned to specific user

+## Credit
+I've been copying a lot of [gobang](https://github.com/TaKO8Ki/gobang/tree/main) project.
+This wouldn't have been possible if it wasn't for that project.
+Thank you.